How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Product spaces, Segre map, Veronese embedding

 \Cref{prop:segre} implies that the Zariski topology on a product space agrees with the topology induced by the Zariski topology on the projective space upon identification of the product space with its image under the Segre map.
-In particular, we view $\pp^m \times \pp^n$ as a projective variety by identifying it with the subvariety $s(\pp^m \times \pp^n)$ of $\pp^k$.
+From now on we view $\pp^m \times \pp^n$ as a projective variety by identifying it with the subvariety $s(\pp^m \times \pp^n)$ of $\pp^{(m+1)(n+1) - 1}$.